 The Davidson County Drug Court Residential Program (DC4) is a long-term residential drug and alcohol treatment facility, which operates under the direct supervision of the Division IV Criminal Court in the 20th Judicial District of Tennessee (Nashville/Davidson County).
-To our knowledge, DC4 is the only self-operated residential drug court program established in this country.
+To our knowledge, DC4 was one of the first self-operated residential drug court program established in this country.

 Offenders may be referred to the program by the public defenders office, a private defense attorney, the Community Corrections Program, or upon successful completion of an in-jail treatment program.
 The Drug Court Assessment Team assesses all eligible referrals in order to determine whether or not placement in the Residential Program or Intensive Outpatient Program is appropriate.
 If placement is deemed appropriate, a recommendation is made to the court to admit the offender into the appointed program.

 DC4 currently employs seven full-time counselors to provide individualized treatment to residents.
-A Clinical Coordinator oversees the counseling staff.
-Four of the counselors serve residents in Phase I and II, one counselor serves the phase III residents and there are two aftercare counselors.
+A Treatment Coordinator oversees the counseling staff.
+Four of the counselors serve residents in Phase I and II, one counselor serves the phase III residents and there is one aftercare counselor.
 Treatment services are generally delivered in the following phases:

 Aftercare: Transition, is a minimum of 6 months.
 Upon successful completion of the three-phase program residents are graduated to aftercare.
 Graduates are placed in transitional housing away from the facility and return to DC4 weekly for group therapy individual therapy and receive two drug test per week.